 So, what do you think?
-Are you looking for opportunities to obtain CLE credit during the pandemic?
-Well, here’s one chance to do so!
-Please share any comments you might have or if you’d like to know more about a particular topic.
+Are you having to increasingly address issues associated with mobile device discovery?
+As always, please share any comments you might have or if you’d like to know more about a particular topic.

 Sponsor: This blog is sponsored by CloudNine, which is a data and legal discovery technology company with proven expertise in simplifying and automating the discovery of data for audits, investigations, and litigation.
 Used by legal and business customers worldwide including more than 50 of the top 250 Am Law firms and many of the world’s leading corporations, CloudNine’s eDiscovery automation software and services help customers gain insight and intelligence on electronic data.